 For more information about job announcements please read the next question and answer.

+The story can be different when finding your first position.
 Many hospitals do not advertise for entry-level positions.
-Kennel help, reception staff and many vet assistant jobs are often filled via word of mouth or from resumes on file.
-After you have some experience on your resume it is helpful to visit hospitals in the geographic area you are interested in and the wider the search, the greater your chances of success.
+Kennel help, reception staff and many vet assistant jobs are often filled via word of mouth, or from resumes on file.
+After you have some experience on your resume it is helpful to visit hospitals in the geographic area you are interested in.
+The wider the search, the greater your chances of success.
 You should ask if there are any current openings and/or if they would keep your resume for when positions become available.
 For unregistered assistants the most common means of advertising positions is currently Craigslist.

 There is a genuine RVT shortage so those positions tend be advertised more often.
 A Registered Veterinary Technician is a widely recognized level of education, dedication and skills.
 The skill set among unregistered veterinary assistants varies greatly and until you achieve RVT licensure your veterinary related references are a critical component of your resume.
 As with any job field who you know can be important and inside connections often make a difference in the hiring process.